-Resort-style living meets energy smarts in a sleek and luxurious midcentury retreat
+Resort-influenced design meets energy smarts in a sleek and luxurious midcentury retreat in Florida

 Architect/Builder/Interior Designer: Phil Kean Design Group, Winter Park, Fla.